 I have worked at the NEMLDC since graduating in 2014.
 In the past I have worked on both the speech pathology and outreach teams.
 I aim to support educators at the NEMLDC to delivery high quality intervention and teaching to improve your child’s functional communication.
 I am passionate about Developmental Language Disorder, and have a special interest in service equity and access.
 I currently work on the speech pathology team.
 This year I am working on the NEMLDC Narrative Program for use in class and in intervention.
 I support with the supervise final year speech pathology university students when they are on placement with us.
 I am also completing my PhD part-time in speech pathology service access.

-I became a member of the Speech Pathology team at NEMLDC in 2019 having worked briefly in private practice following my graduation in 2018.
-I currently work with the teaching staff and students in Kindergarten and also provide additional support in Year 1.
+I became a member of the Speech Pathology team at NEMLDC in 2019 having worked in private practice following graduation.
+I currently work with the teaching staff and students in Pre-primary and provide additional support for individual students in other year groups as required.
 I have a particular interest in the development of language and literacy.
 I am passionate about supporting children with Developmental Language Disorder and empowering them to realise their potential.

-I have recently joined the NEMLDC team in Term 2 2019, after completing my final year university placement at the school last year.
-I am passionate about language and literacy within the paediatric population and am motivated to foster collaborative partnerships with students, teachers and their families, to enable students to develop their language and communication potential.
-I am currently working with all pre-primary classes to support the implementation of the language and literacy programs in the classroom.
-I am also privileged to work with individual students across Kindy- Year 2, to further support them to develop the foundations of speech and language, and set them up for schooling success.
+I joined the NEMLDC team in Term 2 last year, after completing my final year speech pathology placement at the school in 2018.
+I am passionate about language and literacy within the paediatric population and I am motivated to foster collaborative partnerships with students, teachers and their families, to enable students to develop their language and communicative potential.
+I am currently working with all the Year 1 classes across both campuses to support the implementation of our language and literacy programs in the classroom.
+I am also privileged to work with individual students across the year levels, to further support their speech and oral language development to set them up for social and academic success.